Community Liens Separate Property in Arizona

 The Scottsdale attorneys at Hildebrand Law, PC want you to know more about community liens in sole and separate property in Arizona.
 The Arizona Court of Appeals in the case of Potthoff v.
 Potthoff had to address an Arizona divorce court’s ruling that land husband, Herbert Potthoff, owned prior to marriage was transmuted from separate property to community property and, thus, wife, Gertrude Potthoff, was entitled to an equitable share of that property.

-The appellate court specifically found that the real estate at issue in this case are, in fact, Herbert’s sole and separate property.
+The appellate court specifically found that the real estate at issue, in this case, is, in fact, Herbert’s sole and separate property.
 The court, therefore, analyzed the case to determine if the nature of that property changed to community property by agreement of the parties or other operation of law.

 The appellate court also rejected Gertrude’s argument, citing the case of Porter v.
 Porter, that her mere signing as a guarantor on the construction financing loan to build a shopping center on Herbert’s then sole and separate property transformed the property into a community asset.